ai translated

 Where

-σ sigma: is the standard deviation of the historical demand series
+σ (sigma): the standard deviation of the historical demand series

-ABC indicator: a classification of materials that can be used to filter them in planning transactions to enable smarter management of the product portfolio and inventory policies.
+ABC indicator: a classification of materials that can be used to filter them in planning processes to enable smarter management of the product portfolio and inventory policies.

 Sales & Operations Planning is the process that integrates all business plans—sales, marketing, product development, production, procurement, and finance—into a single monthly tactical plan.
-It is the point of contact between strategy and operations.
+It is the link between strategy and operations.

 The benefits are numerous: